 Other alumni, like Sylvie Nemeth (whose survey on sexual assault at Garfield High School were quoted in numerous local and national media) and Sam Heft-Luthy, provided incisive commentary to the media.

 Third generation Garfield alumna, Monisha Harrell, started a petition to replace Garfield’s principal, while education activists Charles Mas and Melissa Westbrook of Save Seattle Schools fought tirelessly for transparency in numerous online media.

 We were further compelled to action when Seattle-based writer Caitlin Sussman, author of a national award-winning essay on rape culture, admonished: “The public needs to speak out and make it clear that neither the institution’s response nor the rape culture that enabled it is acceptable.
 Because unless we hold the district accountable, we’re all complicit.”

 Our work continues to make an impact in Seattle: Seattle Public Schools imposed strict penalties after another fieldtrip sexual assault was reported at the same school.
-Our work was recently featured in a media report by the University of Washington, where SSAIS plans to test its collaborative projects for college and high school students.
+Our work was featured in a media report by the University of Washington.
 Our work has spread across the country as we help families whose students’ Title IX rights have been violated.